Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-7.md

 Good headlines help you draw attention to your audience.
 Headings are a quick way to capture people’s attention and encourage them to read more.

-Here are examples of good and bad headings to illustrate key principles.
+Examples of good and bad headings to illustrate key principles.

 ##### Good Headings